anurag-2911/finapp/README.md

 ### Data Fetching and Error Handling

 - **Async/Await**: Used for handling promises in API calls.
-- **Error States**: Managed using local state to provide feedback to the user.
+- **Error States**: Managed using the local state to provide feedback to the user.

 ---